satellite-image-deep-learning/techniques/README.md

 * When developing you will definitely want to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and probably [aws-data-wrangler](https://github.com/awslabs/aws-data-wrangler)
 * For managing infrastructure use [Terraform](https://www.terraform.io/).
 Alternatively if you wish to use TypeScript, JavaScript, Python, Java, or C# checkout [AWS CDK](https://aws.amazon.com/cdk/), although I found relatively few examples to get going using python
 * [AWS Ground Station now supports data delivery to Amazon S3](https://aws.amazon.com/about-aws/whats-new/2021/04/aws-ground-station-now-supports-data-delivery-to-amazon-s3/)
+* [Redshift](https://aws.amazon.com/redshift/) is a fast, scalable data warehouse that can extend queries to S3.
+Redshift is based on PostgreSQL but [has some differences](https://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html).
+Redshift supports geospatial data.

 ### chip-n-scale-queue-arranger by developmentseed
 * https://github.com/developmentseed/chip-n-scale-queue-arranger